avast/android-styled-dialogs/README.md

 			.build();

-## How to create other (non-simple) DialogFragments:
+## How to create all other DialogFragments:

 Extend `BaseDialogFragment` and look at demo app implementation.
 It shows two types of those implementations:

  - `FavoriteCharacterDialogFragment` shows a list in the dialog using extending `BaseDialogFragment`
  - `JayneHatDialogFragment` shows a custom view in the dialog using extending `SimpleDialogFragment`

-### What can you setup in the dialog builder:
- - title
- - message
- - three buttons (positive, negative, neutral)
- - list of items
+## Wishlist

+The library could be improved with more common dialogs.
+Pull requests are encouraged!

+### Possible candidates:
- - custom view
+ - progress dialog

-### What is missing/TODO:
  - date picker (spinners or calendar)
  - time picker
- - edit field
+ - edittext dialog
- - password field
+ - password dialog
  - ...